 A 2012 European Union study estimated that PFOA and PFOS dietary exposure doses were much lower than the tolerable daily intake (TDI) established by EFSA in 2008.
-Dietary exposure to PFOS in toddlers was estimated to contribute almost 20 percent of the TDI in the most exposed group (EFSA 2012).
+Dietary exposure to PFOS in toddlers was estimated to contribute almost 20% of the TDI in the most exposed group (EFSA 2012).
 The TDI was based on a sub-chronic study in Cynomolgus monkeys, which did not consider exposure sources other than dietary, nor exposure to PFOA and PFOS precursors (EFSA 2008).
 In 2018, however, EFSA proposed to lower its TDI from 150 ng/kg body weight per day to 13 ng/kg body weight per week for PFOS, and from 1,500 ng/kg body weight per day to 6 ng/kg body weight per week for PFOA (Knutsen et al. 2018).
 According to EFSA, "exposure of a considerable proportion of the population" exceeds the proposed limits for both compounds (Knutsen et al. 2018).
-TDIs for other PFASs have not been established.
+In 2020, EFSA set a new limit of 4.4 ng/kg body weight per week for PFOA, PFOS, PFNA, and PFHxS combined (EFSA 2020).

-Dietary exposure studies in the U.S. are generally lacking (Domingo et al. 2017), although one study in California found significant positive associations between PFAS serum concentrations for children and adults and consumption of certain foods including butter/margarine, fish, meat products, and microwave popcorn (Wu et al. 2015).
+Dietary exposure studies in the U.S. are generally lacking (Domingo and Nadal 2017), although one study in California found significant positive associations between PFAS serum concentrations for children and adults and consumption of certain foods including butter/margarine, fish, meat products, and microwave popcorn (Wu et al. 2015).
 Another U.S. study found higher serum levels of PFOA, PFNA, PFDA, and PFOS were associated with consumption of microwave popcorn (Susmann et al. 2019).
 The globalization of the human food chain, combined with widespread contamination of foods, indicates the potential for lifetime exposure to PFASs for the people of California.